anushaanumula/awsp-poc/README.md

 - **AI insights** – heuristic predictions and recommended actions for the selected site
 - **Task workflow** – create, view and remove tasks; tasks are persisted in local storage

+## Integration Philosophy

+Airwave ingests only the fields needed to identify and contextualize issues.
+For deeper analysis, the dashboard links out to external tools rather than duplicating their data.
+See [Integration Guidelines](docs/INTEGRATION_GUIDELINES.md) for more detail.

 ## Contributing / Extending

 1. Fork the repository and create a new branch for your changes.